looer/rotosnap/README.md

 ## Features

-- Upload your pictures and embed a 360 view of your product
+- Upload your pictures and embed a 360 view of your product onto any HTML page using an iframe or js snippet
-- Made using React, Tailwind and Next.js
+- Made using React, Tailwind and Next.js for the frontend.
+Supabase for the backend and Vercel for deployment.
 - Secure user management and authentication with [Supabase](https://supabase.io/docs/guides/auth) and with Google OAuth Provider
 - Data access & management on top of PostgreSQL with [Supabase](https://supabase.io/docs/guides/database)
 - Data storage using Supabase Storage, on top of AWS S3